At The Loch Lomond Bird of Prey Centre

 When we were there this September, one of the stories Kevin told during a flying show stuck in my mind – a local farmer with a rodent problem that wouldn’t go away.
 Baiting boxes with poison wasn’t effective and of course primarily could be poisoning the owls and other wildlife.
 Instead the farmer installed roosting and nesting places for the Barn Owls, maximising the habitat on his farm to encourage them and, although it took a little while, nature rebalanced itself with both happy Barn Owls, minimal rodents and a happy farmer.
 This is just one example.

-Delta the Straited Caracara
+Delta the Striated Caracara

 And here’s another example.
 Delta came to the centre at the beginning of 2024 and was displaying strange behaviour, shredding feathers, calling constantly and throwing herself on her back.
 Caracara’s are highly intelligent and curious birds of prey native to the Falkland Islands and parts of South America.
 Unlike many raptors, they exhibit more opportunistic and scavenger-like behaviours, often foraging along coastlines, scavenging carcasses, and even investigating human campsites for food.
 Known for their playfulness, they frequently engage in playful or investigative interactions with objects and other birds.